"There are many problems, but I think there is a solution to all these problems; just one, and it's education." ― Malala Yousafzai

+We are one of the wealthiest nations in the world, not only in terms of income, but resources.
+One of our most valuable resources is our children.
+Education must therefore be a priority.
 America's children deserve the best in education we can provide.
-Unemployment rates are lower and earnings are higher with higher levels of educational attainment.
-Unfortunately, many barriers to educational achievement exist in the United States.
+Unemployment rates are lower and earnings are higher with higher levels of educational achievement.
+Unfortunately, many barriers to higher education exist in the United States.

 We must address mental health issues that affect our students.
 Innovative programs such as the Williamson County Child and Youth Behavioral Health Task Force should be supported and expanded.
 We must ensure that our youth have access to a full spectrum of mental health resources.

 We must continue to work to lower drug and alcohol use among our students.
-Drug and alcohol use among students leads to learning impairment, decreased educational attainment, and higher rates of dropping out of school.
-Higher dropout rates affect the economic success not only of individual students, but of the United States as a whole.
+Drug and alcohol use among students leads to learning impairment, decreased educational achievement, and higher dropout rates, which affect the economic success not only of individual students, but of the United States as a whole.

 We must work toward providing tuition-free higher education programs.
 Several states, including Tennessee and Oregon, have already introduced programs to cover tuition expenses for students, and several other states are aiming to do the same.
 We must expand on and extend these programs across the United States and build on these programs as we learn how best to provide access to higher education to our youth.
 We must provide quality education for all of America's children.